You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 German verbs are like English verbs, with a few subtle differences.
 But the pronunciation of most words differs from that of English.

-It needs to be more precise for beginners, making mastering it more difficult.
+It must be more precise for beginners, making mastering it more difficult.
 Also, it seems odd since both English and German are Germanic languages.

 French and German have the same difficulty level, and variation is more on specific parts of the language.